Bitcoin in Canada: Rules, Regulations & What You Need to Know

 What is FINTRAC?

-FINTRAC stands for Financial Transactions and Reports Analysis Centre of Canada.
-It’s Canada’s financial intelligence unit, responsible for monitoring money laundering and terrorist financing.
+FINTRAC stands for the Financial Transactions and Reports Analysis Centre of Canada.
+It’s responsible for monitoring money laundering and terrorist financing and plays a key role in regulating Bitcoin businesses in Canada.

 If You Operate a Bitcoin Business:

-You may need to register as an MSB — Money Services Business.
+You may need to register as an MSB — a Money Services Business.

 📋 2.
 MSB — Money Services Business

-If you operate a crypto exchange, Bitcoin ATM network, or even facilitate peer-to-peer Bitcoin trades for a fee, the government may classify you as a Money Services Business.
+If you operate a crypto exchange, Bitcoin ATM network, or facilitate peer-to-peer Bitcoin trades, you may be classified as an MSB.

 MSBs must: